-Battle Towards Depression
+A Battle Towards Depression

 “It was all in your mind,” a common phrase that most people around me say whenever I talk about my depression.

 “You’ll get over it” is somewhat the same as the previous statement.
 It attempts to shift my depressed mind into thinking that I am capable and mentally strong, not depressed.
 It may not sound very comforting, but it gives my depressed self that tiny piece of assurance.
 Often, it gets into me, and I tend to believe it.
-However, I see it as something that people would tell me to get rid of the unwanted depression I bring in.
+However, I see it as something that people would tell me to get rid of the unwanted sadness I bring in.

 “I know what you’re going through” is one of the phrases I often hear, but I don’t want to.
 Sure, people know that depression is making me lose control.
 But who doesn’t?
 The statement makes me feel like there is no room for me to express my deepest thoughts and feeling because they already know what I am going through.
 But do they understand?

 These are quite a few depressive things that I often hear from people who do not understand what I am mentally and emotionally dealing with.
 They only know depression, but they do not understand how depression damages a depressed person’s life.
-Fortunately, since I know I am not okay, I insisted on finding the best solutions for my depression.
+Fortunately, since I know I am not okay, I insisted on finding the best solutions for my condition.

-I Let Go Of Toxic People Who Damage My Health
+I Let Go Of Toxic People

 One of the hardest parts of my journey to recovery is letting go of people I used to be with.
 It was a decision I thought I could never make sense of.
 I have this fear of being alone.
 I was allowed to be surrounded by individuals because I thought that was the most important thing to do during depression recovery.
-However, the more I engage with different people and their different opinions towards my depression, the more I feel suffocated.
+However, the more I engage with different people and their different opinions towards my problem, the more I feel suffocated.

 So when everyone around me became too demanding, insensitive, uncaring, and inconsiderate, I shut them off.
 I felt bad at first because some of them are close friends and family.
 But ever since I surrounded myself with fewer people, it all made sense.
-It became clear that choosing the right people who will stick with me during this exhausting depression recovery process is more empowering than keeping the toxic ones near.
+It became clear that choosing the right people who will stick with me during this exhausting disorder recovery process is more empowering than keeping the toxic ones near.

 I Expressed My Emotions Even If Others Do Not Entirely Care About It